 - Resolve financial aid questions

-Contact the Financial Aid Office at your home institution for questions you may have about paying tuition at your home college while you attend Columbus State, or using Financial Aid funds received from your home college.
-You can find more information on the Transferring Financial Aid webpage.
+Contact the Financial Aid Office at your home institution for questions about paying tuition at your home college while you attend Columbus State.
+You can also use financial aid from your home college at Columbus State.
+Transient Financial Aid

 - Pay Your Fees